martin-ng/Stockify/README.md

 ## Design Process

 1. Stockify utilizes PostgreSQL for its data model to retain ACID transactions.
 Stockify's data is normalized into separate tables to elimate redundant data and ensuring data dependencies.
-Stockify's data is separated into a user's information, stock information, and transaction's history information table.
+Stockify's data is separated into a users, stocks, and transaction's history information table.

 2. Test-driven development was utilized to write REST APIs and the SQL-based data models.
 Requirements were translated into unit-tests using Mocha and Chai.
     The back-end was then written according to the requirements and refactored to ensure the test-cases pass.